TheThinkingHome/Automations/blueprints/template/weighted_confidence.md

             name: No recent movement
 ```

-The settled door is required, so an open front door keeps the answer off however sleepy everything else looks.
+The door is two signals doing two jobs.
+The weight-zero gate is the instant veto: an open front door, or a contact that has dropped offline, forces the answer off right now, without waiting for the score to drift.
+The weight-4 settled signal is the gentle one, the Recently Active feed that only reads off once the door has been shut a full ten minutes, and it carries the actual weight in the sum.
 The TV counts as off when it is unreachable rather than dropping out.
 The lux signal reads the room as dark below five.
 Everything else is weighed, and once the agreeing share clears 80 percent the sensor turns on.
 Hang your goodnight scene, your away checks, or your overnight automations off that single sensor, and they all share one honest read on whether the house has actually turned in.

 ## License